debop/hibernate-redis/README.md

 ### Note

+Redisson 2.5.0 has a known issue with ElasticacheServers config see https://github.com/redisson/redisson/pull/672 .

 From 2.2.1 onwards Hibernate region naming (hibernate.cache.region_prefix) has been simplified to "hibernate".

 hibernate-core 5.2.x based on Java 8, use hibernate-redis 2.2.0 or higher